An Ultimate Hike in the Wonderful Woods of Arkansas

 Tips:

-• Take tIMG_1915he Aerial Tram in Teton village or hike to the top of Rendezvous Mt.
+- Take the Aerial Tram in Teton village or hike to the top of Rendezvous Mt.
 There was still snow, and it’s windy (like Mt.
 Washburn) but we watched about ten paragliders take off from the top in spectacular form.